autumoswitzerland/autumo-beetroot/README.md

   - `http://localhost:8080/js/myScript.js` -> `web/js/myScript.js`
   - etc.

-Also, in this case, you never have to reference a servlet name in any HTML template, you always point to teh root-path "/", no matter what!
+Also, in this case, you never have to reference a servlet name in any HTML template, you always point to the root-path "/", no matter what!

 A few words about existing stylesheets:

   - `web/css/base.css`: Base styles, you don't want to change this in most cases.

-  - `web/css/style.css`: Adjust your general web.app style here.
+  - `web/css/style.css`: Adjust your general web-application style here.

   - `web/css/refs.css`: Add here styles that reference images, fonts, etc. per url-references, e.g.: `url('/img/...');`.
 This is necessary, so beetRoot can translate resource URL's for a servlet context correctly.

   - `web/css/jquery-ui.min.css`: Better tooltips.

-  - `web/css/default.css`: Your default web-app styles and designs.
+  - `web/css/default.css`: Your default web-application styles and designs.

   - `web/css/theme-dark.css`: The default dark theme; you can add your own themes by naming it `theme-yourname.css` and HTTP-request it through the users' settings handler.